CitizensFoundation/policy-synth/agents/docs/src/problems/tools/destroyQueue.md

 // Drain the queue
 await myQueue.drain();

-// Clean the queue of tasks in various states await myQueue.clean(0, 10000, "active");
+// Clean the queue by removing jobs based on their status await myQueue.clean(0, 10000, "active");
 await myQueue.clean(0, 10000, "failed");
 await myQueue.clean(0, 10000, "completed");
 await myQueue.clean(0, 10000, "wait");
 await myQueue.clean(0, 10000, "delayed");

-// Obliterate the queue
+// Obliterate the queue completely await myQueue.obliterate();
-await myQueue.obliterate();

-// Exit the process
 process.exit(0);
 ```

-This example demonstrates how to use the `bullmq` library to manage a queue named "agent-problems".
-It includes draining the queue, cleaning tasks in various states, and finally obliterating the queue.
-This script is useful for clearing out a queue as part of maintenance or teardown processes.
+This example demonstrates initializing a queue, draining it, cleaning it based on job status, and finally obliterating it to remove all data associated with the queue.